spannm/ucanaccess/src/main/resources/doc/README.txt

 UCanAccess 2.0.1 Release
 ====================
 -Added support for persisting the column properties defined  in create table statements: default column value and nullability(i.e. required property).
-Supported both constants and functions as default values (e.g., CREATE TABLE AAA ( baaaa text PRIMARY KEY,A long   default 3 not null, C text(255) not null, d DATETIME default now(), e text default 'bla'))
+Supported both constants and functions as default values (e.g., CREATE TABLE AAA (baaaa TEXT PRIMARY KEY, A LONG DEFAULT 3 NOT NULL, C TEXT(255) NOT NULL, d DATETIME DEFAULT now(), e TEXT DEFAULT 'bla'))
 -Fix method closeOnCompletion of UcanaccessStatement (patch missed in the 2.0.0).

 UCanAccess 2.0.0 Release
 ====================
 -jackcess upgrade to version 2.0.1.
 So UCanAccess 2.0.0 is compliant with jackcess2 API -implemented backtick character (`) for escaping identifiers including blank characters(as alternative of using square brackets)
 -fixed major bug on update and delete statements on tables having one or more column names that contain a blank character: it caused a de-sync between hsqldb and the access file
 -fixed interfacing problem about using UCanAccess from Open Office or Libre Office (the office tools, in some cases, weren't able to open few tables)
 -fixed problem about turning off jackcess logging